Demi-urge/menace_sandbox/docs/foresight_tracker.md

 ## Required metrics

 Each cycle should call `record_cycle_metrics(workflow_id, metrics)` with a mapping of metric names to numbers.
+When `compute_stability=True` the call also stores the current window stability under the `"stability"` key for that cycle.
 The tracker aggregates these values and evaluates slope and volatility across the retained window.
 When used with `SelfImprovementEngine` the following metrics are expected:

 - `roi_delta` – ROI change from the last cycle.
 - `raroi_delta` – Risk-adjusted ROI delta.